devopsdays/devopsdays-web/content/events/2018-cairo/welcome.md

 </div>

 <div>
-**Happening for the first time in Egypt and Arab world!**
+<p><span style="color: #ff0000;"><strong>Happening for the first time in Egypt and Arab world!</strong></span></p>

-**"DevOps Role in Digital Transformation"**
+<p><span style="color: #333399;"><strong>&ldquo;DevOps Role in Digital Transformation&rdquo;</strong></span></p>

-About DevOpsDays:
+<p>About DevOpsDays:</p>

-DevOpsDays is a worldwide series of technical conferences covering topics of software development, IT infrastructure operations, and the intersection between them.
-Each event is run by volunteers from the local area.
+<p>Devopsdays is a worldwide series of technical conferences covering topics of software development, IT infrastructure operations, and the intersection between them.
+Each event is run by volunteers from the local area.</p>

-DevOpsDays Cairo 2018:
+<p>DevOpsDays Cairo 2018:</p>

-DevOpsDays Cairo is a one-day event addressing DevOps as Digital Transformation Driver.
+<p>DevOpsDays Cairo is a one-day event addressing DevOps as Digital Transformation Driver.
 You can learn and share your knowledge with the people from all around the world while enjoying great culture in Egypt.
-This year, SECC/ITIDA are organizing DevOpsDays Cairo 2018 in cooperation with DXC Technology, IBM and Orange Labs.
+This year, SECC/ITIDA are organizing DevOpsDays Cairo 2018 in cooperation with DXC Technology, IBM and Orange Labs.</p>

-Registration to attend the event will be opening soon.
-We are currently at the stage of [Call for Proposals and Participation](https://www.papercall.io/devopsdays-cairo) to talk at the conference, as well as accepting [sponsorships](https://www.devopsdays.org/events/2018-cairo/sponsor/).
+<p>Registration to attend the event will be opening soon.
+We are currently at the stage of <a href="https://www.papercall.io/devopsdays-cairo">Call for Proposals and Participation</a> to talk at the conference, as well as accepting <a href="https://www.devopsdays.org/events/2018-cairo/sponsor/">sponsorships</a>.</p>

-Please stay tuned for more information about DevOpsDays Cairo 2018.
+<p>Please stay tuned for more information about DevOpsDays Cairo 2018.</p>

 </div>

 <div class = "row">